ArtursTorsters/arturstorsters.github.io/terms-of-service.md

 ## Permitted Use

-You may use LactaMed for:
+You may use LactaHelp for:
 - Personal, educational purposes
 - Preparing questions for healthcare providers
 - General information about breastfeeding and medications